jonas5/Proxmox-VE-for-WHMCS/README.md

 ### CT Option: LXC, using PVE Template File

 Firstly, store the Template in PVE.
-You need its unique File Name.
+You need its storage, folder & File Name.

-> Use that full file name in the Custom Field `Template`, as in:<br>
+> Use that prefixed file name in the Custom Field `Template`, as in:<br>
-> `ubuntu-99.99-standard_amd64.tar.gz|Ubuntu 99`
+> `local:vztmpl/ubuntu-99.99-standard_amd64.tar.gz|Ubuntu 99`

+ie. If using ZFS for Templates, substitute local with volume name.

 Then make a 2nd Custom Field `Password` for the CT's root user.